abdulwaheed76/practices/README.md

     5. **Listen to what others speak**.
 This is advantageous in team collaboration.

 ### After meeting
-1. STO should sync up with team members to make sure everthing is on track .
+1. STO should sync up with team members to make sure everything is on track .
 If everything is on track (ideally), then there will be less need
 2. for any detail discussion.
-Few verbal sentences and screenshare would suffice.
+Few verbal sentences and screen share would suffice.

 ### PR per meeting
 1. Ideally your PR should have no or less issues and as a result, it should